-This Act comes into operation on the day on which it receives the Royal Assent.
+This Act comes into operation on the day on which it receives the Royal Assent 1.

-3. Interpretation
+3. Terms used in this Act

 In this Act —

-“appointed day” means a day fixed as the appointed day by proclamation under the South Australian Act;
+appointed day means a day fixed as the appointed day by proclamation under the South Australian Act;

-“asset” means property including property held in a fiduciary capacity;
+asset means property including property held in a fiduciary capacity;

-“BSAL” means the public company with the name “Bank of South Australia Limited” formed under the Corporations Law;
+BSAL means the public company with the name “Bank of South Australia Limited” formed under the Corporations Law;

-“CEO” of BSAL means the chief executive officer of BSAL (however described) or a delegate of the chief executive officer;
+CEO of BSAL means the chief executive officer of BSAL (however described) or a delegate of the chief executive officer;

-“corresponding law” means the South Australian Act or a law of another State or a Territory providing for the transfer of assets and liabilities between —
+corresponding law means the South Australian Act or a law of another State or a Territory providing for the transfer of assets and liabilities between —

 (a) SBSA or SBSA subsidiaries; and